deepgenerativemodels/notes/flow/index.md

 2. $$\mathbf{z}_2 = \mathbf{x}_2 - m_\theta(\mathbf{x_1})$$, which is the inverse of the forward transformation.

-Therefore, the Jacobian of the forward mapping is lower trangular, whose determinant is simply the product of the elements on the diagonal, which is 1.
+Therefore, the Jacobian of the forward mapping is lower triangular, whose determinant is simply the product of the elements on the diagonal, which is 1.
 Therefore, this defines a volume preserving transformation.
 RealNVP adds scaling factors to the transformation:

 {% math %}